gjcox/AutoPoet/README.md

 Most of the getX() functions in apis.WordsAPI are now redundant, and will be deleted soon.

 For some reason the IPA characters are being a PIA and displaying as "?" in outputs, where they previously didn't.
-The internal representations are still working because splitting IPA into syllables still works so I really don't know what the issue is.
+I know the internal representations are still working because splitting IPA into syllables still works so I really don't know what the issue is.

 # Compilation
 I continue to use VS Code, but the following compilation instructions *should* work on Linux: